koalabur/vue-portfolio/README.md

 ## What's Going On?

 - SSR: Server Side Rendering for SEO
 - Dynamic Scaling SASS: CSS scales from a min to a max to look proportionate across all devices
-- Firebase - Cloud Firestore: Non SQL Database Hosting large majority of the content seen on site
+- Contentful: Headless CMS managing 99% of the site
 - Cloudinary: Hosting all of the jpegs and pngs, dynamic resizing, auto optimization
 - Base64 Encoded SVGs: Used to import svgs as img tags for better cross browser compatibility
 - API Ninja: API for random facts